cblevins/sp23-dig-stud/_pages/schedule.md

 - Perusall:
   - Maggie Appleton, ["The Expanding Dark Forest and Generative AI"](https://maggieappleton.com/ai-dark-forest) *maggieappleton.com* (January 1, 2023). [[Perusall](https://app.perusall.com/courses/intro-to-digital-studies-spring-2023/the-expanding-dark-forest-and-generative-ai?assignmentId=fRZ3oYiDhqmsjDALz&part=1)]

-- In Class:
+- In Class (slides):
 	- What you want to get out of the course, troubleshooting Slack and Perusall
 	- Hands-on exploration of ChatGPT and Artificial Intelligence

-*If you haven't done so already, complete the introductory [student survey](https://forms.gle/aHeusTqHNna1nFTy6) by 1/27* {: .notice--info}
+*If you haven't done so already, complete the introductory [student survey](https://forms.gle/aHeusTqHNna1nFTy6) by Fri.
+1/27*
+{: .notice--info}

 ## Your Digital Identity